kanopy-platform/go-library/README.md

 The monorepo should be released following semantic versioning and golang standards.  e.g. v0.1.0

-If a module contains its own `go.mod` it may follow an individual release cycle using the module path and version.
+If a package is a module (contains its own `go.mod`) it MUST follow an individual release cycle using the module path and version.

 For example: